RDCEP/psims/README.md

 The gridlist is a set of latitude and longitude indexes that should be processed.

 The -split option may be used to break up the simulation in smaller chunks.
-For example, a split of 2 will run a single tile across two different nodes.
+For example, a split of 2 will run a single tile across four different nodes.
 This can be useful for very dense tiles.

 The parameter file
 ==================